-On the 17th September 1940, Adolf Hitler, Fuhrer of the Third German Reich, held a private meeting with Luftwaffe commander Hermann Göring and Field Marshall Gerd von Runstedt.
-Just two months after his triumphant entry into Paris, the news was not good; Operation Sealion – his planned invasion of Britain, had to be cancelled.
-The dogged British defence that lead to this decision had earned Churchill’s memorable phrase that “this was our finest hour.”
+On 17 September 1940, Adolf Hitler held a private meeting with Luftwaffe commander Hermann Göring and Field Marshall Gerd von Runstedt.
+Just two months after his triumphant entry into Paris, the news was not good; Operation Sea Lion, his planned invasion of Britain, had to be cancelled.

 - The Lutfwaffe would have to achieve almost total air superiority.
 This had been a major part of the success of the invasion of France, and was vital in a cross-channel attack.
 Hitler’s most optimistic hope was that air superiority and the bombing of British cities would encourage surrender without the need for a full invasion

 - The English Channel had to be swept of mines at all crossing points, and the straights of Dover had to be completely blocked by German mines

 - The coastal zone between Calais and Dover had to be covered and dominated by heavy artillery